Legacy Good Samaritan Medical Center: History

 Good Samaritan Hospital was established in October 1875, becoming the second hospital in both the city and state after St. Vincent's had opened in July of that year.
 The hospital was founded by Rev. Benjamin Wistar Morris and was originally located at northwest 21st and L streets.
 Initially, the three-story hospital had 25 beds and was built for $10,000.
-The Wilcox Women's Hospital opened in 1922 as the first women's hospital in the state, which became part of Good Sam in 1979.
 In 1889, the hospital expanded to be able to handle 75 patients.
 Another expansion, the addition of the C. H. Lewis wing on the south side of the original structure, began in 1900 with Rev. Morris speaking at the laying of the cornerstone in May of that year.
+The Wilcox Women's Hospital opened in 1922 as the first women's hospital in the state, which became part of Good Sam in 1979.
+Emily L. Loveridge founded the hospital's nursing school in 1890; it was the first nursing school in the Northwestern United States.

 Good Sam merged with HealthLink (which included Emanuel Hospital and Meridian Park Hospital) in 1989 to form Legacy Health.
 In both 2011 and 2013, the hospital was ranked by U.S. News & World Report as the second best hospital in Oregon behind OHSU Hospital.